samresh9/test/README.md

-- **Pre-commit Hook**: We have setup the pre-commit hook that runs code formatting scripts and linters to ensure code consistency before committing changes.
+- **Pre-commit Hook**:  We have set up a pre-commit hook that runs code formatting scripts and linters to ensure code consistency before committing changes.
+This includes using lint-staged to check for linting errors, ensuring that only properly formatted and error-free code is committed.

 Please ensure that your code meets the required standards and passes the necessary checks before committing or pushing changes.